tdaylan/pcat/docs/index.rst

 +++++++++++++++++++++
 PCAT ships with a built-in mock (simulated) data generator.
 The generated mock data is randomly drawn from a generative mock model, not to be confused with the above model subject to inference.
 Once the user configures the prior probability density of this model, PCAT samples from the catalog space given the simulated dataset.
 Some of the mock model parameters can be fixed, i.e., assigned delta function priors.
 These are

-- the number of mock point sources, ``mocknumbpnts``,
+- the number of mock elements, ``mocknumbpnts``,
-- hyperparameters controlling the population characteristics of these point sources.
+- hyperparameters controlling the population characteristics of these elements.

 All other mock model parameters are fair draws from the hierarchical prior.